Jeraldy/formioDemo/README1.md

 To start all services, run `docker-compose up`.

-- Sell page
+- Create users page and roles
-- Create users page
+- Validate delete of product, category, subcategory that has sales
-- Improve ui
+- Deploy